LLLisa/ReduxGeneralStore/package/README.md

 });
 ```

-The default state for all GS reducers is an empty array.

-### CRUD Methods
+## CRUD Methods

 There are 4 CRUD methods on the GS object:

 - `GS.genericGet(route, model)`

 This method is will attempt to use an HTTP GET route on a model (or table or
-slice), returning all rows from the specified table It expects to receive an
+slice), returning all rows from the specified table.
+It expects to receive an
-array as a response..
-These api route urls typically look something like this:
+array as a response.
+Api route urls typically look something like this:

     http://localhost:42069/api/users

-and this is constructed when `genericGet` is called: The baseUrl is the same as
+This is what is constructed when `genericGet` is called: The baseUrl is the one
-the one passed in when the GS object is created, the route (`/api` in our
+passed in when the GS object is created, the api route (`/api`) and the model
-example) and the model (`users`) are passed in when calling the method.
-The api
+(`users`) are passed in when calling the method.
+The route is then constructed
-route is constructed like this:
+like this:

     ${this.baseUrl}${route}/${model}